- Does Hamilton offer support for multilingual students?

 - What is your policy for awarding advanced credit for Advanced Placement, IB, Abitur, etc.?

-Hamilton does offer individualized ESOL tutoring for students who require extra help with their English.
+Hamilton does offer individualized tutoring for multilingual students through the Writing Center and Oral Communication Center.
 All Hamilton students are required to demonstrate English proficiency during the application process, but many need additional support when adjusting to Hamilton's communication-intensive environment.
-Tutoring is done in small settings and is customized to each student's unique needs.
+Multilingual students who have specific questions may contact Alex Hanson, Multilingual Student Support Coordinator, at firstname.lastname@example.org.

 Does Hamilton offer a major in engineering?